wolfer649/WGOT/README.md

 - Documentation was updated as well.

 Proto28 adds the following changes.
-- Fix activity LED not being turned off after keyboard exit, via 'x' key.
+- Fix activity LED not being turned off after keyboard exit, via 'x' key on main display.
-- Improve debug messages, if turned on.
+- Improve debug messages, if enabled in the code.
 - Use Deciaml arithmetic for Temperature Adjustment menu, to avoid odd values with binary math
-- Update docs to show how to log stdout, stderr messages from rc.local
+- Update documentation to show how to log stdout, stderr messages from rc.local
 # Usage
 Follow the instructions in the documentation to build the hardware and to install pre-requisite software.
 The following command will execute the programme.